 Your child will be bringing home a book from our class library.
 Please read the book to your child.
 Also ask your child questions about the story such as:

 Which part of the story did you like best?
 Who was your favourite character?
 What do you think will happen next?
 Please write a comment in the yellow reading record to say that you have read the book.
 Thank you

 Your child can bring in a water bottle which they can leave at school and we will refill each day.
 Please put their name on the bottle.

-Please make sure that all school uniform is labelled with your child’s name.
+Please make sure that all coats, hats, gloves and school uniform are labelled with your child’s name.

 Coats and bags

-Please make sure that your child has a coat at school everyday as we go outside in all weathers.
-The only bag that your child needs to bring into school at the moment is the red book bag, which can be purchased from the school office.
+Please make sure that your child has a coat at school everyday if needed as we go outside in all weathers.
+The only bag that your child needs to bring into school is the red book bag, which can be purchased from the school office.
 Please do not bring in any large back packs as we do not have the space to store them.
-Also the children should not be bringing in any toys from home.